Add Character and Curb Appeal to Your House with the Perfect Roof Design

 Gambrels are not only designed for barns but also in Dutch Colonial homes.
 In fact, up until the 19th century, they were referred to in England and North America as “Dutch roofs.”

 While gambrel roofs allow for more usable space, they are not recommended for heavy wind regions that get snowfall.
 The open design can cause the roof to collapse under extreme pressure.
-Gambrel roofs also need to be waterproofed at the ridges and maintained on a regular basis.
+Gambrel roofs also need to be waterproofed at the ridges and maintained regularly.

 The gambrel roof with its two sloping sides is depicted in this drawing (courtesy of Realtor Mania).

 While appearing flat, these roofs may have a slight slope to allow for water run-off and drainage.
 Flat roofs are generally used on industrial or commercial buildings but have been used in Modern style homes.
 This design provides extra living space on the roof for a patio, garden, or partially-enclosed penthouse room.
 In commercial roof designs, HVACs are placed on flat roofs.
 They are easy to build and conducive to installing PV solar panels for a more energy-efficient home.

 Because the low pitch makes flat roofs susceptible to water leakage, flat roofs are not ideal for high rainfall or snowfall areas.
-Although the upfront price tag for the construction of a flat roof may be less than most roofs, maintenance, ongoing repairs, and replacement costs may be more expensive in the long run.
+Although the upfront price tag for constructing a flat roof may be less than most roofs, maintenance, ongoing repairs, and replacement costs may be more expensive in the long run.

-This spectacular 3-bedroom, 3.5-bath Modern home has a very simple and minimalist flat roof that complements the wood siding exterior (Plan #202-1027).
+This spectacular 3-bedroom, 3.5-bath Modern home has a straightforward and minimalist flat roof that complements the wood siding exterior (Plan #202-1027).

 A variation of early Colonial and Cape Cod designs, this asymmetrical design has one side thats more of a slightly sloping flat roof and the other thats more of a lean-to.
 In Colonial times, the early settlers realized they could add more space with less material by adding a lean-to roof to an existing gable roof.